Last Updated on September 29, 2021

 There’s a story about a chef on the Titanic getting drunk before the ship sank; supposedly, the liquor raised his body temperature and kept him alive in the freezing water.
 The overall story is actually true, but is the part about the effects of alcohol correct?

-The reason you may feel warm and look rosy is because alcohol increases blood flow from your warm core out to your skin.
+The reason you may look rosy and feel warm when you drink is because alcohol increases blood flow from your warm core out to your skin.

 Your body does a similar thing when you exercise: you work up heat, so your body shunts blood to your skin to release it.
 You feel warm, but you’re actually venting out heat.
 This causes your body temperature to decrease—which can be dangerous if you’re unaware of it because of alcohol’s numbing and warming effect.